Skip to content

 Step 2: Register Custom Methods

-Next, create a class that extends DefaultSqlInjector and override the getMethodList method to register your custom methods.
+Next, you need to create a class that extends DefaultSqlInjector and override the getMethodList method to register your custom methods.

 public class MyLogicSqlInjector extends DefaultSqlInjector {